canonical-ols/snapstore-snap-docs/docs/how-to.md

 | [Troubleshooting](how-to/trouble.md)             | Check Proxy configuration status and diagnose common issues           |
 | [Migrate](how-to/migrate.md)                     | How to migrate from the Snap Store Proxy snap to the Enterprise Store snap             |

-Alternatively, our *Tutorials* section contain step-by-step tutorials to help outline what the Proxy is capable of while helping you achieve specific aims.

 Take a look at our *Reference* section for technical details (such as the Overrides API specs and authentication mechanism), and other supplementary reference materials.

-Finally, for a better understanding of how the Enterprise Store works, our *Explanation* section enables you to expand your knowledge.

 ```{eval-rst}
 .. toctree::